crate/cratedb-guide/docs/integrate/tensorflow/tutorial.rst

 on how many epochs one uses and the size of the timesteps.

-Saving A Model To S3
+Saving a model to S3
 --------------------

 The next step is to save the model to a AWS S3 Bucket, so the model can be